 Call 999 or 112 in an emergency to contact the police, ambulance or fire department.

-For non-urgent crimes contact the police by calling 101.
+For non-emergencies, contact the police by calling 101.

 Never leave your bag unattended, and report any unattended bags or items in public places.